 - Her stat growth is some of the worst in the game, but her ability to confine makes her something of a living home base who can barely fight.
 At least her speed is good, and with the right weapon in Phantom Brave, any stat can become your damage dealing stat...

 - Almost every Fire Emblem game forces the player to deploy whoever is the main character at the moment in every battle, except The Sacred Stones, where you aren't forced to use the mains on the skirmishes/optional battles.
 They're still forced for plot fights though.
+Additionally, there is usually one character who cannot die or else the game is over.
+Some other plot related characters can die, and can no longer fight, but the skit for their death will pretend they "ran back to base", but the main major characters cannot lose at all or it is instant game over.

 - The original Vandal Hearts plays this straight, except for a few battles in Chapter 3.
 You play a few missions where Clint, Eleni, Huxley and Darius have to escape from prison without the others.